eldariont/svim/README.rst

 Output
 ------

-SVIM distinguishes five different SV classes (see above schema): deletions, inversions, tandem and interspersed duplications and novel insertions.
-Additionally, SVIM indicates for detected interspersed duplications whether the genomic origin location seems to be deleted in at least one haplotype (indicating a cut&paste insertion) or not (indicating a canonic interspersed duplication).
+SVIM's main output file called `variants.vcf` (formerly final_results.vcf) is placed into the given working directory.
-For each of these SV classes, SVIM produces a BED file with the SV coordinates.
+For each of the five detected SV classes, SVIM also produces a BED file with the SV coordinates in the `candidates` subdirectory.
-Additionally, a VCF file is produced containing all found SVs.

 Usage
 ----------------------